simbu95/FF4FE_FrameCount/README.md

 Once running, the script will draw the word "Paused" near the top of the screen.
 Once you exit the select save file menu, the script will start counting the time you spend in each area.

-When you finish the run, press the stop button, and the script will automatically write to a new file named frames###.json (picks the first number not already used and uses that) in the same directory as the frames.lua script.
+When you defeat Zeromus, the script will automatically write to a new file named frames###.json (picks the first number not already used and uses that) in the same directory as the frames.lua script.
+You can also, press the stop button of the lua window to end the recording.
 Alternatively you can just close snes9x and the file will automatically be written to as well.

 # Metadata Extraction